Error Bounds for a Least Squares Meshless Finite Difference Method on Closed Manifolds: Error bounds

-Thus, $\hu$ is well-defined for any node set $X$ and any atlas $\cA$ as soon as $L$ is positive and self-adjoint with respect to the inner product defined by a reproducing kernel $K$ for $H^s(\cM)$ with $s>\kappa+d/2$.
-However, in order to estimate the error of the discrete solution $\hu$,
+The discrete solution $\hu$ is well-defined by \eqref{leastsq} for any node set $X$ with subsets $X_\ell$ such that $\bigcup_{\ell =1}^m X_\ell =X$ as soon as $L$ is positive and self-adjoint with respect to the inner product defined by the reproducing kernel $K$ for $H^s(\cM)$ with $s>\kappa+d/2$.
+However, in order to provide an estimate of the error of $\hu$,

+we will make a number of additional assumptions.
+In particular, we will need to assume that

+rather than allowing any real $s>\kappa+d/2$.
+This restriction comes from an application of Lemma~\ref{lde} in the proof of Theorem~\ref{error_bound}.